djenntt/imgs-to-pdf/README.md

 ## Notes

-The script processes each URL in urls.txt and generates a PDF for each chapter.
+The script processes each URL in urls.txt and generates a PDF for each batch of images fetched.

 Ensure the website is accessible and the CSS selector correctly targets the image elements.